 Sex after giving birth: how long should I wait?

-Written by: Dr Shazia Malik
+Written in association with: Dr Shazia Malik

 Edited by: Aoife Maguire